 You may even have an existing rug in your living room and wish to bring in a second.
 This too can bear influence on the size of the newcomer rug, unless the bohemian, overlapping rug approach appeals.

 If you find a rug that you love, but its dimensions are a touch smaller or larger than you felt would suit your plan, be ready to be flexible – a few centimetres difference needn’t be a make or break scenario.
-This floorplan technique however will help you to understand whether it is or isn’t as you’ll be able to see exactly how it would fit in relation to the other furniture in your room.
+This technique will help you to understand whether it is or isn’t as you’ll be able to see exactly how it would fit in relation to the other furniture in your room.

 Image Credit: Finchatton

-Find a shape of rug that matches your living room style
+3. Find a shape of rug that matches your living room style

 Image Credit: Rene Dekker

-Don’t be afraid of colour and patterns
+4. Don’t be afraid of colour and patterns

 Remember that often, furniture may be covering parts of the rug, so it may not be seen in its entirety – something that makes splashes of colour or distinct pattern a less scary thought.
 Equally, forget not that the two don’t go hand in hand.
 Pattern can exist with the absence of colour.
 Pattern doesn’t have to be noisy to be heard.

 Rugs are in effect a piece of art for your floor, and what is art if it isn’t a place for colour and expressions of print, pattern and creativity?
 Apply this mindset, and modern rugs for living rooms suddenly become pieces of contemporary art and richly coloured and patterned traditional rugs a piece of glorious tapestry.

-Choose a rug texture that complements your living room furniture
+5. Choose a rug texture that complements your living room furniture

 The notion of contrast is one of the pillars of interior design.
 Points of difference in a room surprise and delight, they give your scheme pace and they act as a foil for one another.
 This is entirely the case with lounge rugs and how their texture should work in conjunction with the furniture occupying your space.

-Header Image - Elicyon
+Header Image Credit: Elicyon